Today ASK YOUR FRAUD EXPERT post is dedicated to Account Takeover attacks. Let’s ask our Fraud Expert on how to manage them.

 How to manage it?

-To protect your services from ATO attacks, you need to define a user behaviour analysis strategy:
+To protect your services from ATO attacks, you need to define a user behavior analysis strategy:

 • Detect and block the threat: identify behavioural anomalies that may indicate access by the attacker;